 Future work includes using the optimal wavelet basis for image feature extraction and analysis, and for designing the corresponding bit allocation scheme to maximize the benefits of implementing the signal based wavelet basis.

-6 ACKNOWLEDGMENTS
+6. ACKNOWLEDGMENTS

-The authors would like to thank Dr. E. Siegel of Department of Radiology, Veterans Administration Medical Center in Baltimore for providing the X-ray image.
 This research was partially supported by NSF grant NSFD CDR 8803012 through the Engineering Research Center's Program.